 This blog post will dive into the compliance problems with traditional security programs, explain how zero trust eases compliance by reducing risk and simplifying audits, and explain how to get started with zero trust security.

 Controls Are Based on Networks, Not Users and Data

 With the rise of remote work, cloud adoption, and the widespread use of APIs and other third-party services, security models designed around a secure corporate perimeter have become increasingly outdated.
 According to a 2021 report on business practices, the average enterprise leverages 175 cloud apps, which often reside outside the corporate firewall.
 And as remote work becomes increasingly common, employers have less control over whether employees are accessing their company’s data from secure devices.

-In other words, network perimeters are no longer monolithic, but fragmented, with many users, devices, and application components accessing it from locations that extend beyond the corporate perimeter.
+In other words, network perimeters are no longer monolithic, but fragmented, with many users, devices, and application components accessing them from locations that extend beyond the corporate perimeter.
 Legacy firewalls that give all users within a VPN or on-premises network full access to corporate systems and data enable insider threats and expose huge amounts of sensitive data to attack.

 Legacy networks that use a perimeter-based approach to securing all users, devices, and application components not only risk security breaches through vulnerable endpoints, they fail to comply with data privacy laws that require data to be treated differently based on where it is collected, who it belongs to, and how sensitive it is.
 In legacy systems, personally identifiable data, payment credentials, and health records are treated with the same controls as marketing materials and other low-sensitivity content.

 In addition, compliance with laws that restrict cross-border data transfer necessitate geo-specific policies that control when and how personal or sensitive data can be transferred to other locations–making policies that treat all data equally not only infeasible, but impossible.

 Security Breaches Expose the Entire System to Attack